vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Send the container with a different user name.
 The user configuration remains the same, it is only the name that is changed.

+    `--as-group` *group*
+      Send the container with a different group name.
+The group configuration remains the same, it is only the name that is changed.

     `--to-pool` *pool*
       Select pool on the target node to send the container to.
 If not set, the target node uses its first available pool.